andrewwillette/py_fy/README.md

 ### PY_FY Version 1.0

-py_fy.py — Generates textual and graphical financial data.
+src/py_fy.py — Generates textual and graphical financial data.
+Capable of actively trading on the alpaca platform with custom-configured rules.

 ## SYNOPSIS